 Cons: The interest you pay with a fixed-rate loan is higher.
 With more money going toward interest fees, it can take longer to build equity in your home.
 And if the market plummets, you could get stuck paying a higher interest than the current going rate.

 If you like to plan and have more control over your finances, the stability of paying a fixed-rate mortgage might be a perfect fit.
 Fixed-rate mortgages are also good for homeowners who plan to remain there for most of the loan period since equity can take a while to grow.

 Variable Rate, or Adjustable-Rate Mortgage (ARM)

-Interest rates change with adjustable-rate mortgages based on changes in constant-maturity Treasury securities, London Interbank Offered Rate, and the Cost of Funds Index.
-Because the interest rate changes over time, the amount you pay on an ARM can change as well.
+Interest rates change with adjustable-rate mortgages based on changes in constant-maturity Treasury securities, the London Interbank Offered Rate, and the Cost of Funds Index.
+Because the interest rate changes over time, the amount you pay on an ARM can also change.

 An adjustable-rate mortgage helps share some of the rate’s risks with the lender.
 If the rates decrease, you’ll be able to take advantage of the lower interest rate, whereas, with a fixed-rate mortgage, unless you refinance, you’re stuck with the higher rate you had when you got the loan.